 In 1903 they were living at 16 Bolden Street, not far from Albyn Road, but by 1910 they had moved to Brockley, London SE4.
 They lived first at 157 Malpas Road, then from 1912 at 151 Manor Road, renumbered in 1917 to 26 Geoffrey Road, until his death in 1934.
 There is a commemorative plaque at the Bolden Street house; this is a Lewisham maroon plaque.

-In 1911 he joined the Daily Mirror as a press photographer.
-Outside work, he was interested in Deptford's history and took photos and did research.
-He gave his negatives and two series of prints with his own notes to the Deptford Borough Library, now part of Lewisham Library, not long before he died.
-The collection includes his picture An old May Day custom - Jack in the Green and other Deptford pictures including A prize bull at the Foreign Cattle Market, Deptford 1895, shown on the photoLondon website.
-Lewisham Heritage have now put the pictures online (in 2012), see Thankfull Sturdee and the Deptford Connection.
+In 1911 he joined the Daily Mirror as a press photographer until he retired in 1923, although he continued going in to the office.
+Outside work, he was interested in Deptford's history and took photos and did research some of which he published in his book Reminiscences of old Deptford in 1895.
+He sold his negatives and two series of prints with his own notes to the Deptford Borough Library, now part of Lewisham Library, in 1928.
+The collection includes his picture An old May Day custom - Jack in the Green and other Deptford pictures including A prize bull at the Foreign Cattle Market, Deptford 1895.

 [Please copy this address to your email programme, removing the (brackets) from the @]